Degrees & Majors

 Robinson College of Business

-Robinson's Executive MBA is a 17-month lock-step cohort program designed for mid-to-senior level professionals who want to fill in the gaps in their business knowledge, build leadership skills, and develop a broader network.
-CEO Magazine ranks us 7th in the U.S. and 23rd worldwide.
-Plus, per U.S. News & World Report, Georgia State is the #2 most innovative university in the country.
+The Executive MBA is a 18-month lock-step cohort program with classes held every other weekend at Robinson’s Buckhead campus.
+The program is designed for mid-to-senior level professionals who want to fill in the gaps in their business knowledge, build leadership skills, and develop a broader network.
+CEO Magazine ranks us top 9 in the U.S. and top 28 worldwide while Financial Times puts the Robinson EMBA at #3 in the U.S. for overall alumni satisfaction.

 Easily Start the Application Process

 You do not have to fully complete the application in order to start the process.
 To be considered for a personal interview, simply fill out the biographical information, upload your resume, and click submit.
-(You can worry about the rest of the application later.
 An EMBA representative will contact you to answer questions and explain the next steps.

 Tuition